matthewdeaves/willow/README.md

 ### Docker Containers
 See [docker-compose.yml](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/docker-compose.yml) and the [docker](https://github.com/matthewdeaves/willow/tree/main/docker) folder for how the docker images and containers are built.

+#### Willow CMS
+This is a combined nginx and PHP-FPM container using Alpine Linux.
+The [docker/willowcms](https://github.com/matthewdeaves/willow/tree/main/docker/willowcms) folder has all the configuration that make it a little more open and therefore suitable for a development environment.
+In all other respects it is exactly the same as the production environment.
+Use [http://localhost:8080](http://localhost:8080) to use the development environment.

 #### Jenkins
 Jenkins is pre-configured with a job that will checkout the repo and run the tests and code checks on the main branch.
 The [docker/jenkins](https://github.com/matthewdeaves/willow/tree/main/docker/jenkins) folder has all the configuration for this and more jobs will be added in future (front end tests for example).
 Use [http://localhost:8081](http://localhost:8081) to use Jenkins.